 The AD5263 can be operated from dual supplies, enabling control of ground referenced ac signals or bipolar operation.
-The ac signal, as high as $V{\rm DD}/V{\rm SS}$, can be applied directly across Terminal A to Terminal B, with the output taken from Terminal W.
+The ac signal, as high as $V{\rm DD}/V{\rm SS}$, can be applied directly across Terminals A-B with the output taken from Terminal W. See Figure 56 for a typical circuit connection.

-Figure 57.
+Figure 56.
 Bipolar Operation from Dual Supplies